statsite/statsite/README.md

 be specified in advance, and as samples are recieved the bins are updated.
 Statsite supports multiple histograms configurations, and uses a longest-prefix match policy.

+Handling of Sets in statsite depend on the number of entries received.
+For small cardinalities (<64 currently), statsite will count exactly the number of unique items.
+For larger sets, it switches to using a HyperLogLog to estimate cardinalities with high accuracy and low space utilization.
+This allows statsite to estimate huge set sizes without retaining all the values.
+The parameters of the HyperLogLog can be tuned to provide greater accuracy at the cost of memory.

+The HyperLogLog is based on the Google paper, "HyperLogLog in
+Practice: Algorithmic Engineering of a State of The Art Cardinality Estimation Algorithm".

 Install
 -------